 One of the most intrusive problems facing coils is the buildup of excess particles.
 Everything from dust, mold, fungus and other organisms accumulate inside HVAC systems, which inhibits the proper flow of air and the process of heating and cooling.
 Evaporator coils can become ineffective in cooling filtered air, while condenser coils can become incapable of lowering the temperature of the room.

 The result is that energy costs rise due to the lack of working coils.
 Rahn Industries Dip & Bake coating prevents against buildup and reduces the amount of wattage necessary for operation.
-Once the coils are coated, corrosion levels decline dramatically, which can enhance the bottom lines of businesses in industrial settings.
+Once the coils are protected with corrosion coating levels decline dramatically, which can enhance the bottom lines of businesses in industrial settings.

 As opposed to replacing an expensive HVAC system, coil coating can be a cheaper, more energy-efficient way to lower utility costs and improve airflow.
 Contact Rahn today for top-of-the-line coating services.